Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

-Definition \ref{Def:SupConstr} could be stated equivalently in terms of the objective value \cite[p.\,3430]{Cala:2010}: a constraint is a support constraint if and only if the optimal target function value (or its preference by the tie-break rule) is strictly larger than when the constraint is removed.
+In this case the sample $\bde^{(i,\kappa_{i})}$ is also said `to \emph{generate} this support constraint.' (b) For each $i\in \BN_{1}^{N}$, the indices $\kappa_{i}$ of all samples that generate a support constraint of the $\DSP$ are included in the set $\bSc_{i}$.
+Moreover, the tuples $(i,\kappa_{i})$ of all support constraints of the $\DSP$ are collected in the \emph{support (constraint) set} $\bSc$.
+With some abuse of this notation, $\bSc=\bigcup_{i=1}^{N}\bSc_{i}$. \end{definition} Definition \ref{Def:SupConstr}(a) can be stated equivalently in terms of the objective function: a sampled constraint is a support constraint if and only if the optimal objective function value (or its preference by the tie-break rule) is strictly larger than when the constraint were removed.
+To be more precise, Definition \ref{Def:SupConstr}(b), $\bSc$ may also account for the set $\BX$ as an additional support constraint.
+This minor subtlety is tacitly understood in the sequel.

-In the stochastic setting of the $\MRP$, a particular random sample $\de^{(i,\kappa_{i})}$ generating a support constraint becomes of course a random event, which can be associated with a certain probability.
-Similarly, the support constraint sets $\Sc_{1},...,\Sc_{N}$ and $\Sc$ are naturally random sets.
+In the stochastic setting of the $\MSP[\om^{(1)},...,\om^{(N)}]$, whether or not a particular random sample $\de^{(i,\kappa_{i})}$ generates a support constraint becomes a random event, which can be associated with a certain probability.
+Similarly, the support constraint set $\Sc$, and its subsets $\Sc_{1},...,\Sc_{N}$ contributed by the various chance constraints, are naturally random sets.

-While the removal of a single non-support constraint from $\DCP$ does not affect its solution, this does not mean that the non-support constraints can be omitted from the problem all at once without a change of the optimal point.
-For example, the configuration in Figure \ref{Fig:Degeneracy}(c) includes only one support constraint, but the solution would change if the other constraints were removed all at once.
-This basic fact is the motivation for the definition of an \emph{essential set}.